-Do you know that companies who apply knowledge management, on average, increase their efficiency in productivity and strengthen their innovative skills by a higher-than-average rate?
+Do you know that companies who apply knowledge management, on average, increase their efficiency in productivity as well as strengthen their innovative capabilities by a higher-than-average rate?

 What is Knowledge Management?